Data Center Experts

 Nancy Neumann is an Associate Researcher who uses her knowledge of SAS programming language to generate longitudinal database structures that summarize children’s experiences in foster care for the Multistate Foster Care Data Archive.
 In the last 10 years Nancy has helped to organize administrative data for more than 25 states in to the structure of the longitudinal database utilized by the Archive.
 In addition to creating the longitudinal database, Nancy also creates the data files that are used to populate the FCDA web tool.
 She has helped other researchers utilize the longitudinal data to evaluate topics such as placement outcomes, trends over time in the utilization of foster care, and demographic shifts in the population of foster children.
 Nancy also helps to develop the longitudinal data files for the Pennsylvania and New York City Title IV-E Waiver projects.
 Nancy holds a Bachelor of Science in Mathematics from the University of Nebraska.

-Emily Rhodes is an Associate Researcher whose work currently focuses on helping public and private child welfare agencies use administrative data to assess and improve child welfare systems.
+Emily Rhodes is a Researcher whose work currently focuses on helping public and private child welfare agencies use administrative data to assess and improve child welfare systems.
 Emily has experience with quantitative and qualitative program evaluation of child welfare, youth violence prevention, and early education programs.
 She is currently studying a federally funded demonstration of supportive housing for families involved in the child welfare system, and conducting a cost study of a Title IV-E Waiver for alternative child welfare services.
 Emily holds a Bachelor in Public Policy Studies and a Master in Public Policy from the University of Chicago.

-Laura Packard Tucker is an Associate Researcher whose work focuses on applying quantitative and qualitative research methods to policy research in the field of child welfare.
+Laura Packard Tucker is a Researcher whose work focuses on applying quantitative and qualitative research methods to policy research in the field of child welfare.
 Her research is centered on longitudinal data to understand and monitor states’ child welfare outcomes, and the fiscal effects of child welfare policy, as well as the development of administrative data to support program evaluation in a continuous quality improvement framework.
 In addition to her research activities, she is an instructor for the Center’s Advanced Analytics for Child Welfare Administration seminar and has had the opportunity to conduct the course in several jurisdictions across the country.
 Laura holds a Master in Financial Analysis from Portland State University.

 Tami Walker is an Associate Researcher whose work focuses primarily on the evaluation of the Tennessee Title IV-E Waiver.
 In this context, Tami collects field data, conducts analysis, and disseminates performance evidence to stakeholders.
 In addition to her evaluation work, Tami supports several other projects in Tennessee, overseeing the implementation of the CAT-MH, Computerized Adaptive Testing- Mental Health, through a pilot with the juvenile justice population and providing technical assistance for the Time to Permanency Partnership project, which is designed to increase collaboration between the Department and private providers.
 Additionally, Tami is part of the team that develops and delivers EDGE: Evidence Driven Goals and Excellence, a cohort-based analytics curriculum designed for child welfare managers working in the field.
 Tami has a Master of Science in Social Work from the University of Tennessee.